 Plan description.
-The Employees' Retirement System of Alabama ("ERS"), an agent multiple-employer plan, was established October 1, 1945 under the provisions of Act 515 of the Legislature of 1945 for the purpose of providing retirement allowances and other specified benefits for state employees, State Police, and on an elective basis, to all cities, counties, towns and quasi-public organizations.
+The Employees' Retirement System of Alabama ("ERS"), an agent multipleemployer plan, was established October 1, 194, pursuant to the Code of Alabama 1975, Title 36, Chapter 27 (Act 515 of the Legislature of 1945).
+The purpose of the ERS is to provide retirement allowances and other specified benefits for state employees, State Police, and on an elective basis, to all cities, counties, towns and quasi-public organizations.
 The responsibility for the general administration and operating of ERS is vested in its Board of Control.
 The ERS Board of Control consists of 13 trustees.
 The Plan is administered by the Retirement Systems of Alabama ("RSA").
-Title 36-Chapter 27 of the Code of Alabama grants the authority to establish and amend the benefit terms to the ERS Board of Control.
+The Code of Alabama 1975, Title 36, Chapter 27 grants the authority to establish and amend the benefit terms to the ERS Board of Control.
 The Plan issues a publicly available financial report that can be obtained at www.rsa-al.gov.